Stormie Omartian: Early career

 Omartian aspired to be a singer and actress at a young age.
 While still in college at UCLA, she started work as a singer, dancer, and actress, appearing in several professional theatrical productions in the California area and later on The Dean Martin Show, The Smothers Brothers Comedy Hour, The Mac Davis Show, and The Glen Campbell Goodtime Hour, along with many other roles.
 She worked as a backup singer for Glen Campbell, Neil Diamond, Ray Charles, The Imperials, and other well-known artists.
-She also sang for a time in the Norman Luboff Choir and toured with The Sandpipers.
-The duo Stormie & Sunny released a pop single in 1967 titled "All The Warm Is Gone" but it did not make the charts.
+She also sang with the Norman Luboff Choir and toured with The Sandpipers.
+The duo Stormie & Sunny released a pop single in 1967 titled "All The Warm Is Gone", but it did not make the charts.

 Recordings

 Omartian and her husband have written hundreds of songs, including the Christian musical Child of the Promise.
 They have released several singles and albums containing familiar worship songs plus original music arranged and produced by Michael Omartian, and multiple audiobooks including The Prayer that Changes Everything.